hmis-analyst/shiny-apps-oracle/README.md

 --------------------
 - This open-source version of HMIS Data Analyst currently requires a keyfile to connect to the RDBMS.
 The keyfile is not public and must be stored locally on the developer's machine.
 Please contact one of the administrators for a copy.
 - HMIS Data Analyst applications are browser-based.
 They will not work properly on Internet Explorer.
 Chrome is recommended.
-- Each new version of a Data Analyst application is moved onto a private server and will eventually be published to the web.
+- Each new version of a Data Analyst application is moved onto a private server and later published to the web.
 - The primary languages used in writing these applications are R and SQL.
 To a small extent, they also utilize HTML and JavaScript.
 In terms of both functionality and appearance, JavaScript offers the most potential for Data Analyst improvement.
 - The JDBC API is used to communicate with the Oracle RDBMS.